christianramsey/Tensorflow-for-Distributed-Deep-Learning/0. installation and setup/README.md

 This guide will show you how to setup your computer for distributed deep learning using Nvidia CUDA 9, cuDNN 7, and TensorFlow (gpu) 1.7.
 It will also include TensorRT support from Nvidia.
 I assume you are running on Ubuntu 16.04 or greater but it should work on older versions of Ubuntu.
 I also assume you have at least 1 Nvidia compatible GPU on your device.

+Part 1 - Nvidia Install
+Part 2 - Anaconda and Env.

-> *This was successfully ran on a 15’’ Alienware laptop with a single NVIDIA GeForce GTX 1070 OC with 8GB GDDR5.
+> \*This was successfully ran on a 15’’ Alienware laptop with a single NVIDIA GeForce GTX 1070 OC with 8GB GDDR5.

 #### Install the latest Nvidia drivers
 ##### Nvidia Display Drivers